Slavery in ancient Greece: Roman and Byzantine rule

 Slavery in Ancient Greece continued under Roman rule from the 2nd century BC in the form of slavery in the Roman Empire.

-During the middle ages, Greece was under Byzantine rule.
+During the Middle Ages, Greece was under Byzantine rule.
 Slavery in Byzantine Greece was under the laws of slavery in the Byzantine Empire.

-Initially, a major use for slave labor were the large agricultural estates, where the landowers could own thousands of slaves; but this form of slavery were gradually replaced by serfdom during the centuries, which eventually made slavery in the Byzantine Empire develop in to become a marginal urban phenomena.
+Initially, a major use for slave labor were the large agricultural estates, where the landowers could own thousands of slaves, but this form of slavery were gradually transformed in to serfdom during the centuries, which eventually made slavery in the Byzantine Empire reduced to a marginal urban phenomena.

 Many slaves were supplied as non-Christian war captives, and slavery in the Byzantine Empire reached its maximum during the Balkan war campaigns of the 10th century.

 After the Byzantine warfare against the Balkans was ended after the 10th century, slavery in the Byzantine Empire gradually diminished the following centuries.

 A small number of slaves for urban domestic slavery was, however, still imported in the 13th century.